Follow a 20 Days route covering 17 destinations from New Delhi, India to Kathmandu, Nepal.

 Embark on an unforgettable journey with our expertly crafted 20 days India Nepal Buddhist Tour with Chitwan National Park.
 The tour includes 3-star deluxe and 4 star hotels, delicious meals, all transfers & sightseeing, expert tour guides, safaris, and more.
 Experience seamless travel and unique adventures.
 Book or customize your tour today for an incredible adventure!

-Key Highlights of India Nepal Buddhist Tour with Chitwan National Park:
+Key highlights of India Nepal Buddhist Tour with Chitwan National Park:

 On arrival at the New Delhi airport, Alkof Holidays representative will meet you and transfer you to the hotel.
 The rest of the day is at leisure to explore the city's bustling streets or wander its wide tree-lined boulevards to get your first taste of India.
 Overnight stay at the hotel.